 Fighting was reported to be still continuing today (28 December) in the streets of Kabul, the capital of Afghanistan.

-Fighting was reported to be still continuing today (28 December) in the streets of Kabul, the capital of Afghanistan.
+Background: Fighting was reported to be still continuing today (28 December) in the streets of Kabul, the capital of Afghanistan.
 Diplomats in neighbouring Pakistan said that Soviet troops had taken part in the armed coup yesterday which overthrew President Hafizullah Amin.
 It was Afghanistan's third coup in the past two years.

 SYNOPSIS: The first of them brought Noor Mohammad Tarakki to power in April 1978.
 His government was immediately recognised by the Soviet Union, which sent him military and civilian advisers, but denied allegations that it had specifically promoted the coup.
 Relations between the two countries remained close; and President Tarakki stopped in Moscow on his way to the non-aligned conference in Cuba last September, and again on his way back.
 It was while he was aboard that the plot was hatched which was to overthrow him, and put his immediate deputy, Hafizullah Amin, in power in his place.

 The half million or so people of the city of Kabul are living in a prolonged state of war.
 A curfew comes into effect at 11 o'clock every night.
 Few people are about in the streets.
 Many businesses have closed.
 Tanks and armoured cars outside the Presidential palace have become a familiar sight.
 The reason is not only the repeated power struggles for control of the government of Afghanistan.
 The authorities are also fighting a bitter war with dissident Moslem tribesmen in the eastern part of the country; tribesmen who take little notice as one pro-Marxist regime in Kabul succeeds another, as they regard them all as fundamentally hostile to Islam. and Kabul is dangerously close to rebel-held territory.